mhsfn00/scrape/README.md

 Installing node: (there are multiple ways of doing this)
     npm install -g npm

-If you got these files from github this is a must:
+If you got these files from github this is a must: (dependencies)
     npm i express               (to install express for node.js) npm i axios                 (to axios express for node.js) npm i cheerio               (to cheerio express for node.js)